vikasdotvivek/GUI-Friendly-PWM_ADC_GPIO-Application/README.md

 # GUI-Friendly-PWM_ADC_GPIO-Application
-One of the first Windows Embedded applications developed for Toradex and for other supporting hardware diagnosis
+One of the first Windows Embedded applications developed for Toradex Colibri VF50 and for other supporting hardware diagnosis

 #Some images of the development application